belbert/VCVTB/The Book of VCVTB.md

 *"All models are wrong, but some are useful" (G. Box)*

 Although we believe that the VCVTB methodology may be useful to the field of simulation-based ventilation research, it does have its limitations.

-...
+% Awaiting Update

 6.0 Licensing
 -----------------